Sanctions still biting but pressure waning ahead of Trump-Kim summit

 And Japanese authorities say they have continued to track illicit ship-to-ship transfers of fuel by North Korean smugglers.

-In recent months, North Korea had defied international sanctions through a “massive increase in illegal ship-to-ship transfers of petroleum products and coal,” U.N. monitors said in a confidential report seen by Reuters in early February, describing the sanctions as “ineffective”. [nL1N1ZZ1PQ]
+In recent months, North Korea had defied international sanctions through a “massive increase in illegal ship-to-ship transfers of petroleum products and coal,” U.N. monitors said in a confidential report seen by Reuters in early February, describing the sanctions as “ineffective”.

 During 2018, the U.N.
 Security Council North Korea sanctions committee blacklisted some 25 vessels for breaching sanctions, but the United States has faced opposition from Russia and China in attempts impose further designations.